 Sound familiar?
 You’re not alone.
 These are common warning signs that your manufacturing business needs an ERP software system.
 Here are some more:

 1: You cannot access data quickly and easily

 Do you know what the materials costs are for a specific customer order?
 Do you know exactly what you have in inventory?
 Do you know what your year to date gross margin is?
 What open orders do you have on hand?

-Immediate access to this type of business data is critical to gain valuable insight you need to effectively operate your business.
+Immediate access to this type of business data is critical to gain the valuable insight you need to effectively operate your business.
 Complete visibility over every aspect of your operation in real time is an absolute requirement, one that only an ERP system can give you.
 Having to wait until manual reports are generated slows the decision-making process and reduces the overall productivity of the company.

 2: Your system doesn’t play well with others – internally or externally

 Organic business growth tends to create silo’d departments each with their own systems and processes.
 Warehouse staff might track inventory on spreadsheets.
 The accounting department might run on QuickBooks and manually enter handwritten sales orders from the sales team.
 Purchasing might manually enter inventory data into their own database before being able to create purchase orders.

 Multiple systems running on multiple databases is a recipe for disaster.
 The potential for errors multiply as data from one database is manually transferred to another.
 Staff time is wasted on data entry and reporting which becomes a cost burden to the company.
 Essentially the company is operating at a much slower and unproductive pace than it should be.

 Whereas an ERP system integrates every business function into a single database providing complete visibility companywide.
 Information is accessible from every single department, errors are reduced, the staff is freed up to perform value-add tasks and the company runs at a much higher tempo.